osu-mist/catalog-api-demo/README.md

 #### Create a swarm cluster

 Prepare multiple machines as nodes in swarm cluster.
-I am going to use [VirtulBox](https://www.virtualbox.org/) here to create one `manager node` and one `worker node` locally as an example.
-You can create as many nodes as you need.
+I am going to use [VirtulBox](https://www.virtualbox.org/) here to create three `manager nodes` and seven `worker nodes` as an example.
+According to [Docker documentation](https://docs.docker.com/engine/swarm/how-swarm-mode-works/nodes/), it is recommended to have odd number of nodes according to the organization’s high-availability requirements.

+> * A three-manager swarm tolerates a maximum loss of one manager.
+> * An N manager cluster will tolerate the loss of at most (N-1)/2 managers.
+> * Docker recommends a maximum of seven manager nodes for a swarm.

 ```
+$ docker-machine create --driver virtualbox manager01
+$ docker-machine create --driver virtualbox manager02
+$ docker-machine create --driver virtualbox manager03
+$ docker-machine create --driver virtualbox worker01
-$ docker-machine create --driver virtualbox manager
+$ docker-machine create --driver virtualbox worker02
+...
-$ docker-machine create --driver virtualbox worker
+$ docker-machine create --driver virtualbox worker07
 ```

 After creating machines, you can list all machines you have by typing: